Japan: Where to Stay in Sapporo & Things to Do by Area

 Explore the four most popular areas of the city for tourists below.

-If you would like to stay in a central district of Sapporo with green spaces in summer and thus the opportunity to take a morning or afternoon walk in relaxed surroundings, a hotel near Odori Park may be the right thing for you.
-At the same time, you will be close to some of Sapporo’s top attractions, as well as the city’s amazing underground shopping streets.
+If you would like to stay in a central district of Sapporo with green spaces in summer – and thus the opportunity to take a morning or afternoon walk in relaxed surroundings, a hotel near Odori Park may be the right thing for you.
+At the same time, you will be close to some of Sapporo’s top attractions and the city’s unique underground shopping streets.

 Odori Park is really the heart of Sapporo.
 The 1.5-kilometre long park (Odori means ‘large street’) is a sort of city median, which separates Sapporo into a northern and a southern part.
-The park dates from 1871 and was originally designed to protect against the spread of fires.
-Today it is an amazing place to take in the monuments, the rose garden, the stalls selling corn, the fountains, the flowers, the play areas – and for people watching!
+The park dates from 1871 and was, at the time, designed to protect against the spread of fires.
+Today, it is a great place to take in the monuments, the rose garden, the stalls selling corn, the fountains, the flowers, the play areas – and for people watching!

-Sapporo TV Tower from 1957 stands as an iconic landmark at the eastern end of the park.
+Sapporo TV Tower from 1957 stands as an iconic landmark in the eastern part of the park.
 It was built by the Japanese architect Tachū Naitō, who also designed Tokyo Tower.
-From the 90 m high observation deck you can enjoy a fantastic view of the cityscape, including the entire Odori Park with the mountains as a backdrop.
+From the 90 m high observation deck, you can enjoy a panoramic view of the cityscape, including the entire Odori Park with the mountains as a backdrop.

 There is nearly always something going on in Odori Park.
-From late July till mid-August the park is converted into the open-air Odori Beer Garden.
-In winter, it is the Christmas Market in December that is the big attraction – and the Sapporo Snow Festival in February.
-The park is also the location for a few other annual festivals, as well as enticing food and flower events throughout the year.
+From late July till mid-August, the park is converted into the open-air Odori Beer Garden.
+In winter, the Christmas Market in December is the big attraction – and the Sapporo Snow Festival in February.
+The park is also the location for a few other annual festivals and enticing food and flower events throughout the year.

 Susukino is Sapporo’s entertainment district, with large neon light advertisements on building façades and an abundance of restaurants, bars, and other establishments in the entertainment genre.
 There is also a wealth of shops of all kinds, so it is the perfect district to stay in for shopping and exploring Sapporo’s nightlife.

 On the edge of the district is the Nijo Market, a fish market that has existed since the Meiji Period (1868–1912).
-Originally, it was the local market where the fishermen sold their catch, but it has over the years been extended to include vegetables and fruit.
+It was the local market where the fishermen sold their catch.
+Over the years, it has expanded to include vegetables and fruit.
 It is the ideal place to go to if you want to eat fresh seafood for breakfast.
 You can get all sorts of delicious seafood dishes such as seafood rice bowls, sushi, sea urchins, crabs, and a ton of grilled fish – either from the fishmongers or at the small restaurants associated with the shops.
-It is all top quality seafood and the freshest you can get!
+It is all top-quality seafood and the freshest you can get!

-Don’t miss eating ramen in Ramen Alley in Susukino – a small, covered alley exclusively lined with tiny ramen restaurants – some of them only seat a handful of people!
-Sapporo is famous for its ramen, and it is top-notch ramen being served here!
+Don’t miss eating ramen in Ramen Alley in Susukino – a small, covered alley exclusively lined with tiny ramen restaurants – some of which only seat a handful of people!
+Sapporo is famous for its ramen, and the ramen being served here is top-notch!

-On the university’s campus in Kita Ward, you will find Hokkaido University Museum with science and natural history exhibits.
-Around the university there is also a large number of trendy cafés, Japanese izakayas and noodle bars, all frequently used by the students.
+On the university’s campus in Kita Ward, you will find the Hokkaido University Museum with science and natural history exhibits.
+Around the university, there are also several trendy cafés, Japanese izakayas and noodle bars, all frequently used by the students.
 Likewise, there are a multitude of small restaurants around the station.

 Between the station and the university campus, the historic Seikatei house has free admission.
 The name ‘Seikatei’ means ‘Pure Flower Pavilion’.
-The restored wooden building was used by dignitaries visiting Sapporo, for example the Emperor Meiji when he visited Sapporo in 1881.
+The restored wooden building was used by dignitaries visiting Sapporo, for example, Emperor Meiji when he visited Sapporo in 1881.

 Further east, the Sapporo Beer Museum tells the history of beer in Japan and illustrates the beer brewing process.
 The Sapporo Beer is one of the oldest beers in Japan – and it has been brewed here since 1877.
-A visit to the museum will naturally give you the opportunity to taste the local beer product!
+A visit to the museum will naturally allow you to taste the local beer product!

 If you want to stay in an area of Sapporo with great opportunities to go for a morning walk in a relaxed environment – and still be close to the city, you might consider staying near Nakajima Park.
 The park features both historical buildings and cultural events.
 Moreover, you will also be close to the green riverbanks of the Toyohira River.

 The large Nakajima Park south of Susukino is a lovely oasis in the city that opened as an amusement park in 1887.
-Prior to this, the open space was used as a lumberyard to store the wood before it was transported down the Toyohira River.
-Towards the end of the 19th century, it then opened to the public as an attraction in the city.
+Before this, the open space was used as a lumber yard to store the wood before it was transported down the Toyohira River.
+Towards the end of the 19th century, it opened to the public as an attraction in the city.

 Japan: Where to Stay in Sapporo & Things to Do